-where we took into account the indexation of the computational basis of Appendix \ref{appindexation}.
-The Cramer's rule provides the solution for both linear systems (\ref{linear}) in terms of the change-of-basis matrices between the computational basis and Bethe states (\ref{B}).
+where we used the indexation of the computational basis of Appendix \ref{appindexation}.
+The Cramer rule provides the solution for both linear systems (\ref{linear}) in terms of the change-of-basis matrices between the computational basis and Bethe states (\ref{B}).
 The result is (\ref{Omegajkentries}).